AI stocks may be excellent long-term investments.

-Facebook parent company Meta Platforms has already applied AI technology to its news feed and advertising algorithms, drawing heat from critics who say the company prioritizes engagement and conflict over user safety and societal stability.
+Facebook parent company Meta Platforms has already applied AI technology to its news feed and advertising algorithms.
 Meta is now shifting focus to applying AI technology to developing the metaverse, a digital world in which users interact in an immersive virtual environment.
-Meta recently touted the speed and adaptability of its new AI moderation system.
-Post says the metaverse will be a costly but potentially transformational investment for Meta.
-Bank of America has a “buy” rating and a $400 price target for FB stock, which closed at $332.46 on Jan.
-6.
+In January, Meta introduced its new AI Research SuperCluster, which it says will be the most powerful supercomputer in the world once it is fully constructed in mid-2022.
+Meta shares have sold off sharply in 2022, but Post says headwinds from difficult year-over-year comparisons, Apple policy changes, the war in Ukraine and Facebook’s Reels transition will ease in the second half of the year.
+Bank of America has a “buy” rating and a $262 price target for FB stock, which closed at $203.77 on May 6.

 DocuSign Inc. (DOCU)

 Electronic signature and document automation specialist DocuSign has been investing heavily in AI technology to make contracts and documentation more efficient.
 Contract AI can help businesses automatically sort through millions of pages of contracts, court cases and regulatory provisions and easily flag potential sources of legal problems, privacy issues, security vulnerabilities or even regulatory breaches.
-Sills says a disappointing slowdown in billings growth in the third quarter does not change his bullish outlook for DocuSign’s long-term growth potential in a $14 billion e-signature market.
-Bank of America has a “buy” rating and a $200 price target for DOCU stock, which closed at $143.10 on Jan.
-6.
+DocuSign shares have tumbled more than 50% this year as growth has slowed, but Sills says DocuSign has significantly easier comparisons in the second half of the year and limited downside at its current valuation.
+Bank of America has a “buy” rating and a $120 price target for DOCU stock, which closed at $74.57 on May 6.

 — Alphabet Inc. (GOOG, GOOGL)

 — Microsoft Corp.
 (MSFT)